kconfeiteiro/pyprojecttools/README.md

 ```cmd
 git clone https://github.com/kconfeiteiro/PyProjectTools
 ```
 in your `cmd` (opened in your working directory).
-Then, you can call functions from the `PyProjectUtils` directory.
+Then, you can call functions from the `PyProjectTools` directory.

 For future use, `clonePyProjectTools.bat` has been added to ease the cloning process for multiple projects.
 The URL does not change, so this can be used as long as need.
 To run the batch file, simply type